RJAIN-27/SlackBot-CSC510/Deploy.md

 This slack bot is present in the slack team https://rajshreegroup.slack.com/.
 The **Librarybot** channel can be used for testing.
 We have deployed the bot in the AWS environment using Ansible.

+### Requirements
+1. A linux/UNIX/MAC machine.
+2. Python and Ansible should be confugured in the system.

 ## Deployment Scripts
 We have used the open source configuration management tool, Ansible, to provide and configure a remote environment for our Library Bot.